First launched in 2001, Apple's iTunes is one of the most widely-used pieces of software ever made – and one of the most divisive, too.

 As useful as the music and media management tool has been over the years, especially to those of us with iPods, iPhones, and iPads, it has also morphed, expanded, and evolved to be a bloated and confusing bit of legacy software.

-That's about to change, however.
-At WWDC 2019, Apple announced that it will soon shut down iTunes on Mac, replacing it instead with separate new Apple Music, Apple TV, and Apple Podcasts apps that will allow the company to better focus on each type of media.
+Now all of that is changing.
+At WWDC 2019, Apple announced that it will soon shut down iTunes on Mac with its Fall 2019 update, replacing it instead with separate new Apple Music, Apple TV, and Apple Podcasts apps that will allow the company to better focus on each type of media.

 But what about all of the music you've accumulated, and playlists you've artfully devised?
 What about people who still want to buy digital songs, rather than pay a monthly subscription fee?
 And perhaps most importantly, what about Windows PC users?
 Apple has put out a short FAQ to help, giving us answers to all of those questions now.
 Here's everything you need to know.

 From one, many: iTunes to Apple Music, Podcasts, TV

 Apple used WWDC this year to unveil the next big macOS update, macOS Catalina, and the event was preceded by stark headlines portending the inevitable death of iTunes.
 And they were right, to some extent.

 It's true: on Macs, iTunes is indeed going away as a piece of software.
 The long-awaited iTunes shutdown is finally happening.
 As mentioned above, Apple will roll out separate Music, TV, and Podcasts apps that are specifically built to highlight and manage each type of media.